publiccodenet/jekyll-theme-codebase-starter-kit/index.md

 ---
 title: Bulma Clean Theme
-subtitle: Dit is een demo site voor het Bulma Clean Team
+subtitle: This is the demo site for Bulma Clean Theme
 layout: page
 callouts: home_callouts
 show_sidebar: true
-lang: nl
+lang: en
 permalink: /

 ---

 # Bulma Clean Theme demo website

-Dit is de Nederlands talige pagina

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.